Fireworks: Nine Profane Pieces: Penetrating to the Heart of the Forest

 A sister and brother live in an Eden-like paradise, a place defined by their prepubescent innocence.
-As they grow older, the mysterious forest that surrounds them becomes evermore alluring, and they explore its depths finding at last a tree bearing a beautifully ripe fruit; when they eat it, they notice the curves of each other's changing bodies.
+As they grow older, the mysterious forest that surrounds them becomes even more alluring, and they explore its depths finding, at last, a tree bearing a beautifully ripe fruit; when they eat it, they notice the curves of each other's changing bodies.

 Flesh and the Mirror

 A woman returning to Tokyo searches fruitlessly for her lover, who has failed to meet up with her.
 Finding another man, she attempts to recreate that lost intimacy in the mirror above a hotel room bed.

 Master

 A great white hunter comes to the Americas in order to hunt jaguars.
 He takes a female slave, whom he names "Friday", and whom he also rapes.
 She, feeling a supernatural connection with the jaguar that he kills, eventually shoots and kills her "master".